Grow Professional-Quality Container Herbs

 Benefits to Growers

-- Time to Market.
-Potted herbs have a quick turnaround time of 4–8 weeks, depending on the variety.
+- Time to market.
+Potted herbs have a quick turnaround time of 4–8 weeks, depending on the variety, and whether they are started from seed or from vegetatively-progated plugs.
 See Container Herb Production Time-Table, below.

 - Ornamental display.
 Potted herbs display nicely at market alongside vegetables and flowers by adding elements of visual and aromatic interest.